vinipsmaker/gsoc2014-boost/README.md

 These same ideas should be kept in mind while designing the library.

-### Twisted
+### Others

-Some members of the boost mailing list suggested me to take a look on Twisted and _do what they do_, but there wasn't many design ideas that would fit well for this library.
-If you have specific concerns, not only about Twisted, but any library, make an objective and directioned question and you'll have a more developed answer.
+If you have specific concerns, not only about any library, make an objective and directioned question and you'll have a more developed answer.

 Some examples of good question would be: